metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibm_power_vs_cluster_v1beta2_manifest.md

 - `bucket_name` (String) bucketName is IBM cloud COS bucket name
 - `bucket_region` (String) bucketRegion is IBM cloud COS bucket region
-- `name` (String) name defines name of IBM cloud COS instance to be created.when IBMPowerVSCluster.Ignition is set
+- `name` (String) name defines name of IBM cloud COS instance to be created. when IBMPowerVSCluster.Ignition is set

 <a id="nestedatt--spec--dhcp_server"></a>